Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Introduction

 These algorithms above all assume that the numbers of the input are represented with the same amount of bits.
 We consider a special case of integer sorting that appears in the field of space-efficient algorithms where numbers are often represented as so-called {\em self-delimiting numbers} to lower their total memory usage.
-A self-delimiting number can be represented in several ways.
-We use the following straightforward representation (although our results can easily be adapted to other ones).
-The self-delimiting number for $x = 0$ is $0$ and an integer $x \in \Nat$ with $x \ne 0$ is denoted by the bit sequence $1^\ell0\delta(x)$ where $\ell = \lfloor \log x \rfloor + 1$ is the length of $\delta(x)$ and $\delta(x)$ is the binary representation of $x \in \Nat$ without leading zeros.
-E.g., the self-delimiting numbers of $1,2,3,4$ are $101, 11010, 11011, 1110100$, respectively.
+A self-delimiting number can be represented in several ways. {We use the following straightforward representation, also known as \textit{Elias gamma code}.
+To encode an integer $x>0$ write $\ell = \lfloor \log x \rfloor$ zero bits, followed by the binary representation of $x$ (without leading zeros).
+When needed, the encoding can be extended to allow encoding of integers $x \geq 0$ by prepending each encoded $x>0$ with a single bit set to $1$, and encoding $0$ with a single bit set to $0$.
+Thus, the self-delimiting number of an integer $x$ can be stored within $2 \lceil \log x \rceil + 1$ bits.
+As an example, the self-delimiting numbers of $0,1,2,3,4$ are $0, 11, 1010, 1011, 100100$, respectively.
+Throughout this paper, we assume all self-delimiting numbers are given as Elias gamma codes.} Our results can be adapted to other types of self-delimiting numbers, for example, Elias delta and Elias omega codes.
+The property we require is the following: let $x_1 < x_2$ be two integers encoded as self-delimiting numbers $e_1, e_2$, respectively.
+Then it holds that $e_1$ uses at most as many bits as $e_2$, and if they use the same number of bits, then $e_1$ is lexicographically smaller than $e_2$.

-Assume that $k$ self-delimiting numbers in the range $[0, m)$ with $m \le 2^{\bb}$ are stored in an $\bb$-bit sequence.
+Assume that $k$ self-delimiting numbers in the range $[0, m)$ with $m=O(2^N)$ are stored in an $\bb$-bit sequence.
 If the memory is unbounded, then we can simply transform the numbers into integers, sort them, and transform the sorted numbers back into self-delimiting numbers.
 However, this approach uses $\Omega(k \log m)$ bits.
-For $k \approx \bb \approx m$, this is to large to be considered space-efficient.
+For $k \approx \bb \approx m$, this is too large to be considered space-efficient.
 We present a sorting algorithm for self-delimiting numbers that runs in $O(k+\frac{\bb}{\log \bb})$ time and uses $O(\bb)$ bits.

-{\bfseries Ranking.} A commonly used rank variation is {\em dense rank} where a sequence $S$ of numbers is given and a mapping $R$ must be constructed such that, for each $x \in S$, the dense rank $R[x]$ is the number of different elements in $S$ that are smaller than $x$.
-E.g., the dense ranks of the numbers of the sequence $6, 9, 2, 2, 0$ are $2, 3, 1, 1, 0$, respectively.
-Another variant is {\em rank} (also known as {\em competitive rank}) where a sequence $S$ of numbers is given and a mapping $R$ must be constructed such that for each $x \in S$ the rank $R[x]$ is the number of elements in $S$ that are smaller than $x$.
-E.g., the ranks of the numbers in the sequence $6, 9, 2, 2, 0$ are $3, 4, 1, 1, 0$.
+{\bfseries Ranking.} {Let $S$ be a sequence of numbers.
+The \textit{competitive rank} of each $x \in S$ is the number of elements in $S$ that are smaller than~$x$.
+The \textit{dense rank} of each $x \in S$ is the number of distinct elements in $S$ that are smaller than $x$, i.e., competitive rank counts duplicate elements and dense rank does not.}